WatchTheory/data_analytics_notes/notes_aug_18.md

 <-------------------------------Class Summary------------------------------------------->
 - [ ] Go back and take notes for the Module 1
+- [ ] Go back and re-organized Chapter 1,2,3,4 and 5

 - Keep your Notes Organized
 - The professor will now ----> He will now assume you read the material.
    - He advice, reading ahead and take notes, when you come to class that day, come with your question
+- Will be working on a collaboration project, All 3 students + professor
+- "Learning requires It Requires **Reputation**"
+- Presentating
+    - only show the professor the the dataset page and the github of newly created repository.
+Everything else is redundant

+- Today, the professor went over Slide presentation of Excel
+   - making a new worksheet
+   - cut information from dataset and pasting cell in new worksheet
+   - Multiplation, Addition, Subtraction, Division of cells
+   - Sorting a columns and rows
+   - slides will be available in the disco, in the resources folder

 <-------------------------------Class Summary------------------------------------------->